J4D3W/Wibbels_CSCI2270_FinalProject/README.md

 //{

-//     string title;
+// Â  Â  string title;

-//     string author;
+// Â  Â  string author;

-//     string publisher;
+// Â  Â  string publisher;

-//     vector<store> available; // this will contain pointers to all the book stores which have this book on hand.
+// Â  Â  vector<store> available; // this will contain pointers to all the book stores which have this book on hand.

-//     bool isRed;
+// Â  Â  bool isRed;

-//     book *parent;
+// Â  Â  book *parent;

-//     book *left;
+// Â  Â  book *left;

-//     book *right;
+// Â  Â  book *right; Â  Â

 //};